 C. “motorboat” means any boat, personal watercraft or other type of vessel propelled by machinery, whether or not machinery is the principle source of propulsion.
 "Motorboat" includes a vessel propelled or designed to be propelled by a sail, but does not include a sailboard or a windsurf board.
 "Motorboat" does not include a houseboat or any other vessel that is moored on the water, but not moving on the water; and

 D. “operate” means to physically handle the controls of a motorboat that is moving on the water.
+(66-13-2 NMSA 1978)

 12-6-17.2 OPERATING A MOTORBOAT WHILE UNDER THE INFLUENCE OF INTOXICATING LIQUOR OR DRUGS